EDA-202320-SEC05-G04/LabTrees-L08-G04/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a template repository to use in the laboratories in the data structures and algorithms (#EDA) course at Uniandes.
+This is a template repository to use in the laboratories in the data structures and algorithms (#EDA) course at Uniandes

 **IMPORTANT** This is a work in progress and is part of a teaching framework for undergraduate college students at Universidad de los Andes.
 This project Is NOT intended as a full-functional source code project.